itsJamilAhmed/scs-credit-card-demo/README.md

 ## Authors

-See the list of [contributors](https://github.com/itsJamilAhmed/scs-request-reply-solace-example/graphs/contributors) who participated in this project.
+See the list of [contributors](https://github.com/itsJamilAhmed/scs-credit-card-demo/graphs/contributors) who participated in this project

 ## License